quantiota/AI-Agent-Host/claude-code/README.md

   ⎿  Listed 956 paths (ctrl+r to expand)

-● You're in the /home/coder/project directory which contains numerous machine learning and AI research projects related to SKA (Spatial Knowledge Acquisition) algorithms.
+● You're in the /home/coder/project directory which contains numerous machine learning and AI research projects related to SKA (Structured Knowledge Accumulation) algorithms.
 The directory includes projects for quantitative finance, neural networks, genomics, geophysics, and trading algorithms.

   What would you like to do with this project?